OctopusDeploy/blog/blog/2022-01/automate-guided-failure-with-lambda/index.md

 ---
 title: Automate guided failures with an AWS Lambda and subscriptions
-description: Learn how to automate the response to Guided Failure using an AWS Lambda with an Octopus subscription
+description: Learn how to automate the response to guided failure using an AWS Lambda with an Octopus subscription
 author: shawn.sesna@octopus.com
 visibility: private
-published: 2022-12-20-1400
+published: 2022-01-05-1400
 metaImage: blogimage-automateguidedfailureswithanawslambdaandsubscriptions-2021.png
 bannerImage: blogimage-automateguidedfailureswithanawslambdaandsubscriptions-2021.png
 bannerImageAlt: Boxes representing deployments between Octopus and AWS on a conveyer belt, with a failed deployment box marked with a cross being removed by a claw